 - Enter your Microsoft account email address and password; then click Sign In.
 Note, Microsoft may send you a verification code as part of their two-step verification process.

-You'll need to accept a new agreement each time you place a donation request for Microsoft software.
+You will need to accept a new agreement each time you place a donation request for Microsoft software.

-To accept the agreement terms
+To accept the agreement terms:

 - Review the Open License Agreement, enter your name, and click I Accept.

-To download your software
+To download your software:

 - If you haven't already, sign in to the VLSC.